 Does Vinegar Effectively Kill Bed Bugs?

 Suppose you’ve been eyeing for quite some time an alternative home remedy that will shoo away and kill bed bugs on the spot.
 In that case, vinegar is undoubtedly the way to go.
-Apple cider vinegar and white vinegar are top-notch choices for household owners to eradicate bed bugs.
+Apple cider and white vinegar are top-notch choices for household owners to eradicate bed bugs.

 Can Vinegar Kill Bed Bug Eggs?

 Depending on its concentration, spraying vinegar directly on bed bugs and their eggs can destroy and kill them immediately.
 However, bear in mind that there are many kinds of vinegar out there, and without a single ounce of doubt, they all have acetic acid.
-But if you want to utilize one robust enough to destroy and dehydrate the lingering bed bugs, go for the one with a high percentage of acetic acid.

 Studies show that vinegar with less than 5% of acetic acid will not effectively kill bed bugs.
 So, pick the type of vinegar with around 6% acetic acid or more to kill the bed bugs.
 And yes, soaking these annoying insects with vinegar can instantly end their lives!